 This post was last updated in August 2023.

 This road, meandering through trading corridors that have existed for thousands of years, links the heart of Tennessee from Alabama to the capitol city Nashville via a two-lane highway that cuts through some of the prettiest countryside and land around.

-About the 31A trail
+Traveling Nolensville’s 31A trail